bubcsi13/le-mistral/README.md

 ## 📄 License

-MIT (add LICENSE if missing).
+MIT.
 Use for any purpose—just keep secrets private and give credit where possible.
+Available for everyone, you can do with it whatever you want!

 ---